Airbus A330: Further developments

-Initially, the GE90 was only one of three B777 options, and GE Aviation then-CEO Brian H. Rowe would have paid for the development of putting it on an A330; however, Airbus' strategy for long-haul was the four-engine A340, missing the market favouring twins.
+Initially, the GE90 was only one of three Boeing 777 options, and GE Aviation then-CEO Brian H. Rowe would have paid for the development of putting it on an A330; however, Airbus' strategy for long-haul was the four-engine A340, missing the market favouring twins.

 Responding to lagging A300-600F and A310F sales, Airbus began marketing the Airbus A330-200F, a freighter derivative of the A330-200, around 2001.
 The freighter has a range of 7400 km with a 65 t payload, or 5900 km with 70 t.
 The plane utilises the same nosegear as the passenger version; however, it is attached lower in the fuselage and housed in a distinctive bulbous "blister fairing".
 This raises the aircraft's nose so that the cargo deck is level during loading, as the standard A330's landing gear results the plane having a nose-down attitude while on the ground.

 The A330-200F made its maiden flight on 5 November 2009.
 This marked the start of a four-month, 180-hour certification programme.
 JAA and FAA certifications were expected by March the following year although approval by the JAA was delayed until April.
 The first delivery was subsequently made to the Etihad Airways cargo division, Etihad Cargo, in July 2010.

-On 25 September 2013 at the Aviation Expo China (Beijing Airshow), Airbus announced a new lower weight A330-300 variant, optimised for use on domestic and regional routes in high growth markets with large populations and concentrated traffic flows; China and India were recognised as prime targets.
+On 25 September 2013, at the Aviation Expo China (Beijing Airshow), Airbus announced a new lower weight A330-300 variant, optimised for use on domestic and regional routes in high growth markets with large populations and concentrated traffic flows; China and India were recognised as prime targets.
 This variant could carry up to 400 passengers.
 The increased efficiency, however, comes more from the installation of more seats than any weight reduction.
 On relatively short, yet congested routes, the A330 competes against single-aisle jetliners.
 While the A330's operating costs in these conditions are not far above those of the Boeing 737 or Airbus A321, the A320neo and 737 MAX promise more efficiency.
 Where the frequency of flights cannot be increased, using larger aircraft, such as the A330, is the only available option to increase capacity.
 The first customer for the A330 Regional was announced as Saudia at the 2015 Paris Air Show.
 In 2018, the unit cost of an A330-200 was US$238.5M, US$264.2M for an A330-300 and US$241.7M for an A330-200F.